Latvia

 Flag of Latvia

 Latvia is a country in Northern Europe in the Baltic region.
-Its population is about 2 million, its official language is Latvian.
-It is one of the Baltic states; and is bordered by Estonia to the north, Lithuania to the south, Russia to the east, Belarus to the southeast, and shares a maritime border with Sweden to the west.
+Its population is about 2 million; its official language is Latvian.
+It is one of the Baltic states, and it is bordered by Estonia to the north, Lithuania to the south, Russia to the east, Belarus to the southeast.
+It shares a maritime border with Sweden to the west.
 Latvia covers an area of 64,589 km2 (24,938 sq mi), with a population of 1.9 million.
 The country has a temperate seasonal climate.
 Its capital and largest city is Riga.
 Latvians belong to the ethno-linguistic group of the Balts; and speak Latvian, one of the only two surviving Baltic languages.
 Russians are the most prominent minority in the country, at almost a quarter of the population.

-Latvia is a developed country, with a high-income advanced economy; ranking very high in the Human Development Index.
+Latvia is a developed country with a high-income, advanced economy.
+It ranks very high in the Human Development Index.
 It performs favorably in measurements of civil liberties, press freedom, internet freedom, democratic governance, living standards, and peacefulness.

 Spanking in Latvia